mateors/golang/bitshifting.md

 		// xor - sum bits where one is not set a = a ^ b

-		// shift carry by 1
+		// shift borrow by 1
 		b = borrow << 1
 	}
 	return a